Glencore posts massive swing to profit in H1 on higher commodity prices

 * Primero Mining produced 35,965 gold equivalent ounces in the second quarter, down from 49,499 gold equivalent ounces produced in the same period a year ago.
 The company's operating performance was impacted by labor disruptions due to a monthlong strike action at its Mexico-based San Dimas mine during the quarter.

 * Torex Gold Resources Inc. expects to be at the lower end of its annual gold production guidance and at the higher end for the costs per ounce guidance.
 The company produced 74,487 ounces of gold in the second quarter as ramp-up continues at its El Limon-Guajes mine in Mexico.

 * B2Gold Corp. swung to a net income of US$19.3 million, from a net loss of US$11.8 million in the year-ago quarter.
-The miner lowered its full-year consolidated production guidance by 4% to between 530,000 and 570,000 ounces of gold.
+The miner lowered its full-year consolidated production guidance by 4% to between 530,000 ounces and 570,000 ounces of gold.

-* KEFI Minerals Plc reduced the funding requirement for the Tulu Kapi gold project to US$24 million, based on refinements to planned capital expenditure and contingency provisions.
+* KEFI Minerals Plc reduced the remaining funding requirement for the Tulu Kapi gold project to US$24 million, based on refinements to planned capital expenditure and contingency provisions.